Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Literature and related work on non-Nashian game theory

 \citet{Rong2014} also introduce variants such as the M-PCE, where the threshold above which a PCE is obtained is offset by the same, maximum possible amount -- possible negative -- for all players until exactly one remains.
 Cooperative Equilibria (CE) are also defined for two-player games with a slightly weaker condition than the PCE.

-It is worth noting that, in the case of a zero-sum game with two players, the PCE coincides with individual rationality, because maximizing the opponent's payoff (anticipating their best response) is identical to minimizing one's own payoff (considering the worst case scenario).
+It is worth noting that, in the case of a zero-sum game with two players, the PCE coincides with individual rationality, because maximizing the opponent's payoff (anticipating their best response) is identical to minimizing one's own payoff (considering the worst-case scenario).